Schedules and Triggers

 On-demand Triggers

 Any task can be triggered to run on-demand at any moment in time.
-To do so, navigate to the proper module for the task (Data Acquisition, Analytics Engineering, or Data Publishing), and find the flow you wish to trigger.
+To do so, navigate to the proper module for the task (Acquire, Transform, Extend, or Publish) and click on the flow you wish to trigger.

 When previewing a run of an Acquisition Task, you will see a list of all the objects set to be included with this task run and their respective load strategies.